neogeographica/singleplayer_scripts/README.md

 <img src="browser.gif">
 </p>

-I currently use elementary OS and Pop!\_OS, both based on Ubuntu.
+I currently use Pop!\_OS 24.04, and in the past I've used this setup on Pop!\_OS 22.04 and elementary OS.
 So these files and commands should work on Ubuntu, elementary OS, Pop!\_OS, or other Ubuntu-likes.
 If not (or if they can also be tweaked to be compatible with other Linux flavors) then pull requests to improve them are welcome.

 # Features